subotkevic/laravel-json-translation-helper/README.md

-# laravel-json-translation
+# JSON Translation helper for Laravel
-Searches for translation keys – inserts into JSON translation files.
+## Searches for translation keys – inserts into JSON translation files.